 At the same time, a number of workshop participants from companies in the local area sit and curiously follow the session at VIA University College’s learning laboratory.

-“It was nice to see that it worked in practice,” says course participant Oksana Christensen, who is a project manager at VELUX.
+“It was nice to see that it worked in practice,” says course participant Oksana Christensen, a project manager at VELUX.

 Precisely what works – and what doesn’t, is in focus at today’s workshop, which is the culmination of a MADE Learning Factory project, where VIA and MADE have tested a number of digital learning technologies.